 The number of people in the UK recognised as clinically obese has trebled in the last 25 years.
 These rising figures have considerable impact on the country’s health services; a government report estimated that it’s likely to cost the NHS as much as £6.4 billion this year.

 As cases of obesity grow, so too does the need for a solution.
 Of course, the initial recommendation is diet and exercise, though for many this isn’t a viable solution.
-If conventional methods of weight loss fail, other treatments need to be tried, such as a gastric band.
+If conventional methods of weight loss fail, other treatments such as gastric bands, may need to be considered.

 Gastric Bands: What Are They?